mattermost/desktop/CONTRIBUTING.md

 # Contributing Guidelines
-Thank you for your contributing!
-My requests are few things.
-Please read below.
+Thank you for your interest in contributing!
+Please see the guidelines below before contributing. and [join our "Desktop App" community channel](https://pre-release.mattermost.com/core/channels/desktop-app) to ask questions from community members and the Mattermost core team.

 ## Issue
 Thank you for feedback.
 When you report a problem, please pay attention to following points.